ssfsx17/ffpnp/Jobs/JobDetails/Fusilier.md

 ### Gunmanship T10

-Crew Served Weapon (5 AP) (single) - Use a self-only Gunmanship ability on a target that has a firearm.
+Crew Served Weapon (4 AP) (single) - Use a self-only Gunmanship ability on a target that has a firearm.
 AP costs stack.

-Fire For Effect (10 AP) (single) - Attack, then all party members with firearms get a free attack against the same target.
+Fire For Effect (20 AP) (single) - Attack, then all party members who are using firearms get a free firearm attack against the same target.